BDC Hamburger Icon

 Image source: Airtable

-Airtable can function as a basic spreadsheet, but this robust tool can also be switched to a calendar, Kanban, form or gallery view to help users visualize the same data differently.
-Its highly customizable user interface also allows you to create relationships between data sets within each “base” or table, and can be integrated with external services to build a powerful business management tool.
+Airtable can function as a basic spreadsheet, but this robust tool can also be switched to a calendar, Kanban, form, or gallery view to help users visualize the same data differently.
+Its highly customizable user interface also allows you to create relationships between data sets within each “base” or table, and it can be integrated with external services to build a powerful business management tool.

 4. Apache OpenOffice